-The site where Piazza San Silvestro is located used to be taken up by the Temple of the Sun (Tempio del Sole), which was constructed by Aureliano in 273 after the conquest of Palmira.
+The site where Piazza San Silvestro is located used to be the location of the Temple of the Sun (Tempio del Sole), which had been constructed by Aureliano in 273, after the conquest of Palmira.
 The temple consisted of two courtyards connected by a square room.
-Inside one of the courtyards a round temple with 16 columns could be admired.
+One of the courtyards featured a round temple with 16 columns.
 Underneath the surrounding arches the vina fiscalia, wine that was to be distributed for free, was preserved.

 From the 1940’s until 2011 the Piazza San Silvestro was a major bus hub.

-The Palazzo delle Poste is housed in what was once the convent attached to the Church of San Silvestro.
-Before it became the main post office of the city, for a while it was the seat of the Ministry of Public Works.
+The Palazzo delle Poste is housed in what used to be the convent attached to the Church of San Silvestro.
+Before it became the main post office of the city, it was the seat of the Ministry of Public Works.